Xechorizo/Astroneer-Backup/README.md

 ## How do I use it?

+- Astroneer Backup is best run from the [.EXE](https://github.com/Xechorizo/Astroneer-Backup/blob/dev/AstroneerBackup.exe).
+- The .PS1 is included if you'd like to examine the code.
+- It must be run as **Administrator**.
+It will try to ensure this.
 - To enable backup, type 1 and Enter at the Main Menu.
 - To disable backup, type 2 and Enter at the Main Menu.
 - To open the backup folder, type 3 and Enter at the Main Menu.